Oculus Rift Is Now the Most Popular VR Headset On Steam - Slashdot

 And Grover is the toughest muppet...

+with all the mining where the fudge are we supposed to get the video cards to run VR?

 And Samsung GearVR has sold more than both..
-(Score:2)
+(Score:3)